Topic

 3.1.2.
 Approval or authorisation in certain professions

 The applicant must have approval or authorisation from the relevant Norwegian specialist authority for professions for which qualification requirements are set out in statutes or regulations.
-The most important group here consists of health personnel who need a licence or authorisation from the Norwegian Registration Authority for Health Personnel.
+The most important group here consists of health personnel who need an authorisation from the Norwegian Directorate of Health.
 For information about other professions with qualification requirements, see UDI 2014-018 about residence permits for skilled workers.

 3.2.
 Employment offer